 Through all of this, one thing is for certain, Alaska is one of the dopest lyricists you will ever hear.
 Alaska uses a freestyle method rapping and spits lyrics at rate so rapid its mind baffling.
 Also, Alaska always chooses clever word plays for his lyrics like: " a lot of cats pop shit / I pop apocalypse/ proper propaganda force- fed to the populace".
 Alaska is just one of those cats that has an innate ability for the craft of lyricism, he has the ability to string words together that is hard to define.
 I itch to see a solo project from Alaska someday, but until then we all can check out Alaska on the new Atoms Family album out now, and this summer with the release of "The Multi-Platinum Debut Album" by Hanger 18.
-You wont be disappointed.

-FREE for College Students

-up to 1,000 AT&T Phone Card Minutes!

-Call toll-free

-and ask for extension 41498
+You wont FREE for College Students up to 1,000 AT&T Phone Card Minutes!
+When you switch to or sign up for AT&T Local Phone Service, you'll get up to 1,000 phone card minutes, unlimited local calls from your house or apartment, PLUS your choice of 2 calling features such as Caller ID and Call Waiting!
+Unlimited local calls PLUS your choice of 2 calling features All for only \$18.95 a month Call toll-free 1866 846-4163 and ask for extension 41498